JariD/csd/csd2a/irregularBeatGenerator/README.md

 Because of the naturally occurring polyrhythmic patterns in the Ikeda output, I decided to leave out the user input for irregular time signatures, and therefore made a consious choice to slightly deviate from the final assignment as this would be more in line with the vision I had for the end result.

 For the next block, I aim to keep the final assignment in mind from the beginning and ensure that the assignments in between contribute to my artistic vision for the final assignment.

+### Time spent on assignment

+The following is an estimation of the time I spent on the assignment
+    6-10 hrs: Making the irregular_beat_generator.py work with code (this includes other assignments)
+    10-15hrs: Building ikeda_attractor and filtering/implementing data
+    1-2hrs: midi implementation
+    5-20hrs: practicing python with automate the boring stuff